 The Association of Investment Companies ('AIC') publishes a Code of Corporate Governance ('AIC Code') and a Corporate Governance Guide for Investment Companies ('AIC Guide').
-In March 2015 the AIC published a revised AIC Code and AIC Guide to reflect changes made to the UK Code in September 2014.
+In July 2016 the AIC published a revised AIC Code and AIC Guide.

 The Financial Reporting Council has confirmed that by following the AIC Code and the AIC Guide, boards of investment companies will meet their obligations in relation to the UK Code and paragraph 9.8.6 of the UK Listing Rules.